 - Speak to your doctor/pharmacist if you take any medicine

-- Talk to your doctor first if you'r pregnant or breast feeding
+- Talk to your doctor first if you're pregnant or breastfeeding

 - Stop taking at least 2 weeks before surgery